 The young people served by REC experience significant barriers to accessing health services; including, 1) accessibility; 2) depression and anxiety as a result of multiple traumas; and 3) numerous social barriers such as HIV stigma, fear of rejection, and mistrust of mainstream health providers.
 There is a critical need for LGBTQ competent health services to improve their overall health and wellbeing.

 To that end, REC has embarked on a $1.5 million capital campaign to establish the Ruth Ellis Health & Wellness Center.
 Construction began in February and will be completed by mid-July.
 Physical and behavioral health services will begin in August under a multi-year agreement with Henry Ford Health System (HFHS) School-based and Community Health Program and the HFHS Global Health Initiative.
 If you are interested in supporting the capital campaign, please contact our Director of Development, Mark Erwin-McCormick at Mark.McCormick@ruthelliscenter.org

 The administrative offices and Drop-in Center are located at 77 Victor St. in Highland Park.
-The Center, founded in 1999, is a 501 ( c ) 3 nonprofit organization and receives funding from individuals, foundations, corporations, community groups, faith-based organizations and government.
+The Center, founded in 1999, is a 501 ( c ) 3 nonprofit organization and receives funding from individuals, foundations, corporations, community groups, faith-based organizations, and the state and federal government.